 But most players for this map are playing it not because they want this dynamic opener but rather an attritional grind.
 While capturing the middle zone does give an income advantage, it is far from enough: there are five zones that the enemy holds on the other side of the river, so they still have a roughly equal income.
 They will also have the same huge problem of how hard attacking is.
 Thus, regardless of who wins, you must confront a static, predictable, attritional battlefield that is dominated by artillery.

 If you want to engage in this style of war, then there’s no need to do anything more: you will have lots of artillery and a bunch of FOBs cautiously pushing forward scouts and pounding any potential troop locations.
 But if you want to break this WW1-esque slugfest, here are some tips on what to do.

-Taking the village in this scenario is just the start of the battle, since you can expect the enemy’s armored and mechanized troops to be following up.
-If all goes well, you will have secured the village, which is very useful as it gives a base of fire, and a bastion, but on their own forces in the village will be overwhelmed by the enemy infantry supported by their follow-on tank and fire support assets.
+Taking the village in this scenario is just the start of the battle since you can expect the enemy’s armored and mechanized troops to be following up.
+If all goes well, you will have secured the village, which is very useful as it gives a base of the fire and a bastion.
+On their own, however, forces in the village will be overwhelmed by the enemy infantry supported by their follow-on tank and fire support assets.
 To respond, you want your own heavy armor, long-range ATGM tank destroyers, and ATGM planes.
-Hopefully the assistance of your troops in the village will enable you to emerge victorious.
+Hopefully, the assistance of your troops in the village will enable you to emerge victorious.

 Defending Taken Ground

 At this point, if you are defending the village, you can use this time to position infantry and ATGMs in it.
 The main problem is the enemy will probably massively artillery and airstrike the zone: you want mostly cost-effective line infantry, enough to serve as a block to direct enemy attack while not costing too much and hurting you too much when casualties inevitably are suffered to enemy artillery.